houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/render-methods.md

 ## Canvas

-You can switch between SVG and Canvas rendering by using the `enableCanvas` option.
+You can switch between SVG and Canvas rendering by using the `EnableCanvas` option.
 The canvas mode rendering is used in the following scenarios,

 * Plotting large number of data points.
 * Performing high frequency live updates.